garrettruss/NPS-Project/README.md

 # Nationals Parks Catalog

-a simple web app that shows NPS properties based on keyword or state abbreviation.
+This is a simple simple web app that shows NPS properties based on keyword or state abbreviation.

 ## Technologies Used

 <ul>
 <li>HTML5</li>
 <li>CSS3</li>